Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 08.57.43 UTC
+- WIB: Selasa, 26 November 2024 10.03.00 UTC
-- WITA: Selasa, 26 November 2024 09.57.43 UTC
+- WITA: Selasa, 26 November 2024 11.03.00 UTC
-- WIT: Selasa, 26 November 2024 10.57.43 UTC
+- WIT: Selasa, 26 November 2024 12.03.00 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: technology
+Kategori: inspirational